algorandfoundation/liquid-auth-android/README.md

 }
 ```

-See the [MainActivity](app/src/main/java/foundation/algorand/demo/MainActivity.kt) in the demo app for an example of how to create an Offer.
+See the [AnswerActivity](demo/src/main/java/foundation/algorand/demo/AnswerActivity.kt) in the demo app for an example of how to create a passkey and complete the handshake.